uciccnl/lab/contact/index.md

 <img class="img-fluid" src="/lab/static/img/map/fourth_map.png" alt="Fourth map"> <br>
 Continue up the second set of stairs and towards the tall building.<br><br><br>
 <img class="img-fluid" src="/lab/static/img/map/fifth_map.png" alt="Fifth map"><br>
 You should enter into a small plaza in front of two large buildings.
-A wide set of stairs will lead up to each building.<br><br><br>
+A wide set of stairs will led up to each building.<br><br><br>
 <img class="img-fluid" src="/lab/static/img/map/sixth_map.png" alt="Sixth map"><br>
 The building on the left (the short one) is the Social Science Lab, which houses the CCN Lab.<br><br><br>